-When it comes to selling a house in Texas, homeowners may consider selling a home "As Is."
+When it comes to selling a house in Texas, homeowners may consider selling a home "as is."

 Sellers are increasingly investing in home improvements to attract buyers without reducing their asking price.
 For those who don’t have the time, resources, or desire to make significant repairs or upgrades, however, an as-is sale can be a better alternative.